 -All employees will wear, as required; the personal protective equipment assigned to them and maintains it in a sanitary condition.

-Next page of the janitorial proposal will be the hiring process, how you recruit train and supervise the commercial cleaning staff.
+Seventh page of the janitorial proposal will be the hiring process, how you recruit, train and supervise the commercial cleaning staff.
 Outline your uniform policy and if ID badges are required.

-How often will you be inspecting this is a sample weekly cleaning inspection but obviously in larger buildings a daily inspection will be required.
-Outline what is going to be inspected and on what rotation.
+How often will you be inspecting a building?
+This is a sample weekly commercial cleaning inspection but obviously in larger buildings a daily inspection will be required.
+Outline what is going to be inspected and on what is the supervision process or rotation.

 Page 10 we cover our training checklist for cleaners, how you train staff, what tasks and for how long until they work independently.